montuganesh/supreme-carnival/README.md

 ## Project Flow (Who did what and when? - intended to chronicle the journey, idk if you guys want this or not)

 ## Results
+(What we accomplished, as well as what we didn't manage to accomplish)

 ### Raw Images
 More images are available <a href="https://github.com/cbrahana/supreme-carnival/blob/main/images">here</a>, but here are some of the best ones.